 The risk indicator is rated from 1 (low) to 7 (high).
 The rating reflects how much the value of the fund’s assets goes up and down (volatility).
 A higher risk generally means higher potential returns over time, but more ups and down along the way.

 This fund started on 16/9/2016.
-We’ve calculated the risk indicator using market index return data for periods before that date, and actual fund return data afterwards.
+We’ve calculated the risk indicator using market index return data for periods before that date, and actual fund return data for the remainder of the five-year period to 30/9/2021.
 Using market index return data may make the risk indicator a less reliable indicator of how much fund values might go up and down in future.
 If a fund mainly invests into another fund with a higher risk indicator, we’ve used that higher number.

 At least five years